Symposium on Artificial Intelligence in Medical Imaging SAIMI

 We invite you to submit a 1-page abstract describing your work, following this structure: 1) Objective of the study, 2) Motivation & background, 3) Short description of methods, 4) Summary of main results, 5) Conclusion.

+Please submit your abstract as a .pdf file, in Arial or Time New Roman, minimum 10pt font size.
+Figures or tables are allowed.
 Author names, affiliations and acknowledgements, as well as any obvious phrasings or clues that can identify authors must be removed to ensure anonymity.

 How to submit?